Joe Crowley: Career after Congress

 After leaving Congress in 2019, Crowley joined the Washington, D. C. lobbying and law firm Squire Patton Boggs.

 In February 2019, Crowley resigned as chair of the Queens Democratic Party.

 In May 2019, Crowley joined the board of Northern Swan Holdings Inc., an investment firm focused on hemp and marijuana cultivation in Colombia, along with former Senate Majority Leader Tom Daschle.

 Crowley was named a fellow at the Georgetown University Institute of Politics and Public Service.
 Crowley is a member of the U.S. Semiquincentennial Commission, which is charged with planning and executing the 250th anniversary of the signing of the Declaration of Independence.
 Crowley is an honorary co-chair of the Pass USMCA Coalition, an umbrella organization working to pass USMCA, the Trump administration's replacement for the North American Free Trade Agreement.

 In 2022, Crowley left Squire Patton Boggs to move to the Dentons Law Firm, also based in Washington, D.C.

 Personal life

 Crowley is married to Kasey Crowley, a registered nurse.
 They have three children: Cullen, Kenzie, and Liam.
 He is the cousin of former New York City Councilwoman Elizabeth Crowley.

+Joe Crowley has a brother in-law named Ramon Martinez, who was a chief of staff at the New York City Council.
+Joe Crowley also has a nephew named Patrick Martinez.

-Crowley sits on the board of directors of All Hallows High School in the Bronx, New York.
+Crowley sat on the board of directors of All Hallows High School in the Bronx, New York.